Trust Accounts

 $10,000

-Deposit is partially offset against the loan balance and the outstanding balance must be settled by the depositor/loan customer.
+(iii) The outstanding loan balance of TT$30,000 must be settled by the depositor/loan customer.

 Comments are closed